resque/resque-pool/README.md

 -----------

 To configure resque-pool, you can use either `resque-pool.yml` or `config/resque-pool.yml`.
-To use resque-pool, require its rake tasks in your rake file, and call the resque:pool task.
+To use resque-pool, require its rake tasks (`resque/pool/tasks`) in your rake file, and call the `resque:pool` task.

 The YAML file supports both using root level defaults as well as environment specific overrides.
 For example, to use resque-pool with rails, in